manuelbl/ttn-esp32/README.md

 ## Supported Boards

 All boards with Semtech SX127x chips, RFM9x and compatibles are supported.
 It includes boards from ttgo, Heltec and HopeRF.

+## API Documentation

+See the Wiki page: [API Documentation](https://github.com/manuelbl/ttn-esp32/wiki/API-Documentation)

+## More information

+More information can be found on the [Wiki pages](https://github.com/manuelbl/ttn-esp32/wiki).